Care and handling

 If you have not worn your watch with day/night indicator for a long time, please consider checking whether the day/night indicator is showing a time before or after 12 noon when setting the time.
 If the hands and the day/night indicator are positioned correctly, you can set the date.

 Prior to delivery, your Lange watch is checked for water resistance at a pressure of 3 bar.
 This ensures that it is protected against splash water and comparable water contact.
 However, your watch is not designed for bathing or sauna visits.

 The ODYSSEUS model withholds a test pressure of up to 12 bar and thus can be worn while showering, swimming or jumping into the water (no high diving).

 Your Lange watch is a delicate mechanical masterpiece and is not indestructible.
 You should therefore avoid heavy shocks and tremors, for example, when doing manual work or sport.

 Magnetic fields such as those generated by cell phones, handbag clasps or electronic devices of all kinds will not directly damage your watch but do influence its rate accuracy or even cause it to stop running.
-If the compass needle moves as soon as your watch – face down – nears the compass, this is a sign that the watch is magnetised.
+If a compass needle moves as soon as your watch – face down – nears the compass, this is a sign that the watch is magnetised.
 You can have this checked and remedied within the scope of a service intervention.